Ian Cantwell

 Ian Cantwell (born 24 July 1966 in Harefield) is a British former racing driver who drove in the British Touring Car Championship.

 Racing career

-He first started in motocross for 12 years and was a champion at 16, along with a couple of years karting.
-In 1991 he drove in the BRDC Production Saloon Car Championship, finishing 2nd in the GT class.
-For 1992 he raced in the British Group N Saloon Car Championship.
+Cantwell first started in motocross for 12 years and was a champion at 16, along with a couple of years karting.
+In 1991, he drove in the BRDC Production Saloon Car Championship, finishing second in the GT class.
+For 1992, he raced in the British Group N Saloon Car Championship.
 He spent one year in the BTCC in 1993 driving a former works Mazda 323F for Asquith Autosport.
-His best race finish was a 9th place in the 2nd round at Donington Park.
-In 1996 he competed in the inaugural year of the Elf Renault Sport Spider UK Cup.
+His best race finish was a ninth place in the second round at Donington Park.
+In 1996, he competed in the inaugural year of the Elf Renault Sport Spider UK Cup.